telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

 </html>
 ```

-## Mobile Application with Android Look on All Devices
+### Mobile Application with Android Look on All Devices

-If you are targeting Android devices only, or you want your application to have the Android look regardless of the device,
-you may use either `kendo.mobile.all.min.css`, `kendo.mobile.android.dark.min.css` (for dark, default mode) or `kendo.mobile.android.light.min.css`.
+If you are targeting Android devices only, or you want your application to have the Android look regardless of the device, you may use either `kendo.mobile.all.min.css`, `kendo.mobile.android.dark.min.css` (for dark, default mode) or `kendo.mobile.android.light.min.css`.
 The platform configuration option should be set, too.

-### Mobile Application with Android Halo Dark Look
+#### Mobile Application with Android Halo Dark Look

+###### Example

 ```html
 <!DOCTYPE html>